Coline1186/Portfolio/README.md

 This portfolio was created to showcase my skills and projects in web development.
 It was developed using React and Vite for optimized performance and a smooth user experience.

 # Features
-Personal introduction
+Personal introduction,
-Skills list
+Skills list,
-Project gallery with descriptions
+Project gallery with descriptions,
-Functional contact form
+Functional contact form,
-Responsive navigation menu with burger menu
+Responsive navigation menu with burger menu,

 # Technologies
-React
+React,
-Vite
+Vite,
-EmailJS for email sending
+EmailJS for email sending,
-React Router for navigation
+React Router for navigation,
-CSS3 for styling
+CSS3 for styling,
 Animate.css for animations

 # Installation